Dhruvikankadiya1337/my-first-react-app/README.md

-# 🌿 React Plant Product Page
+# 🌿  Plant Product Page

 A clean and modern product detail page built using **React JS**.
 Displays plant information with beautiful styling, navigation, and footer.